Flank/mirror-goog-studio-main/zipflinger/README.md

 in the middle of the archive, Zipflinger will not leaves a "hole" there.
 This is done in order to be compatible with top-down parsers such as jarsigner or the JDK zip classes.
-To this effect, Zipflinger fills empty space with virtual entries (a.k.a a Local File Header with no name, up to 2GiB payload and no Central Directory entry).
-Padding is done via zip entries "extra field".
-For alignment as well, padding fields are used.
+To this effect, Zipflinger fills empty space with virtual entries (a.k.a a Local File Header with no name, up to 64KiB extra and no Central Directory entry).
+Alignment is also done via "extra field".

 Entry name heuristic:
 - Deleting a non-existing entry will fail silently.